-- the Working Conditions Act, which provides general provisions for employers and employees on how to deal with occupational safety and health; for example, to have a written occupational safety and health policy and a risk inventory; - the Working Conditions Decree, which covers a wide range of specific occupational health and safety topics, such as provisions on workplaces, dangerous substances, noise, vibrations, etc;

-- the Working Conditions Regulation, which contains very specific provisions that are changing relatively fast; for example, the occupational exposure limit for dangerous substances; - the Major Accidents Decree and Regulation, which deal with legislation in the field of major accidents related to dangerous substances; and - the Working Hours legislation, covering, inter alia, maximum working hours per shift and the obligation to properly register working hours (exemptions apply).
+- the Working Conditions Act, which provides general provisions for employers and employees on how to deal with occupational safety and health; for example, to have a written occupational safety and health policy and a risk inventory; - the Working Conditions Decree, which covers a wide range of specific occupational health and safety topics, such as provisions on workplaces, dangerous substances, noise, vibrations, etc. These obligations also apply when working from home, which is more common due to the Covid19 crisis.
+Provided that the employee does not already have the proper equipment, the employer is for instance obliged to provide or reimburse the costs of equipment for an ergonomic workplace; - the Working Conditions Regulation, which contains very specific provisions that are changing relatively fast; for example, the occupational exposure limit for dangerous substances; - the Major Accidents Decree and Regulation, which deal with legislation in the field of major accidents related to dangerous substances: - the Working Hours legislation, covering, inter alia, maximum working hours per shift and the obligation to properly register working hours (exemptions apply); and - The Collective Labour Agreement Retail Non-Food, which provides for, inter alia, specific provisions for employers and employees on how to deal with working hours and working conditions.
+The current collective labour agreement will remain in force up to and including 30 June 2022.